 Funding priorities are made by the Multnomah County Policy Advisory Board, based on the information provided by Community Need Hearing each year.
-The hearing for the 2022-23 planning was conducted in November 16, 2022.
-The meeting was conducted virtually in response to the COVID-19 pandemic.
-2022-23 is the second year in the 2021-2025 Consolidated Plan.
+The hearing for the 2023-24 planning was conducted in November 16, 2023.
+The meeting was conducted in person at a local Multnomah County building with access to walking, busing or driving to the location.
+The 2023-24 CAPER is the third year in the 2021-2025 Consolidated Plan.
 Overall Multnomah County has made good progress towards Con Plan goals.